Introduction to Data Replication

 3. Data replication is configured for big data systems like Apache Hadoop and Apache Spark that uses the replication factor to manage the number of copies the system will create.

-4. Most of the advanced systems like SAP S/4 HANA supports data replication framework.
+4. Most of the advanced systems like SAP S/4 HANA supports a data replication framework.

 Data Replication is an important process for data management that has certain advantages and disadvantages or pitfalls.
 Selecting the proper data replication process and implementing the appropriate tools for the processes based on the business requirements is important.
 Additionally, monitoring, logging, and alerting are the functions associated with Data replication.